SpenDM/WordSimilarity/README.md

 k is an integer which is the number of matches to output (optional, default=1)

 name_list is the name of a file containing words to match (optional, default= pokemon name file)

+## Implementation
+Uses a dynamic-time-warping-based approach.

+Dynamic time warping compares two series of elements, finding how much one series has to be altered to match the other series (in this case, series of letters or sounds).
+DTW has been utilized for spell checking and speech recognition.